 Graceland University (GU) is committed to the safety and protection of human participants involved in biomedical and social behavioral research.
-The IRB meets the highest ethical standards for human research required by local, state, and federal laws and regulations is guided by the ethical principles of respect, beneficence and justice set forth in The Belmont Report from the U.S. Department of Health and Human Services.
+The IRB meets the highest ethical standards for human research required by local, state and federal laws and regulations, and is guided by the ethical principles of respect, beneficence and justice set forth in The Belmont Report from the U.S. Department of Health and Human Services.

 Step 1.
 Obtain your principal investigator (PI) NIH tutorial certificate number to document on IRB form.
 Faculty and graduate students may apply as PI.
 Undergraduate students may apply as co-investigator under the supervision of a faculty member as PI.
 See NIH tutorial below for certification.

 Step 3.
 Obtain letter of support from the site where data will be collected (if applicable).
 Contact IRB administrator for any questions about this. (firstname.lastname@example.org)